Goldman Sachs backs U.S. construction finance tech startup Rabbet

-NEW YORK (Reuters) - Goldman Sachs Group Inc has backed Rabbet, a U.S. startup that develops software to help make construction finance more efficient, the companies said on Wednesday.
+NEW YORK, Feb 20 (Reuters) - Goldman Sachs Group Inc has backed Rabbet, a U.S. startup that develops software to help make construction finance more efficient, the companies said on Wednesday.

 Other investors in the $8 million round include QED Investors and Camber Creek, the companies said.